Bible Study Series: Daniel, Babylon and the End Times

 Think of Nebuchadnezzar!

-Daniel 4:34-37 His dominion is an eternal dominion; his kingdom endures from generation to generation.
-All the peoples of the earth are regarded as nothing .
+Dan 4:34-35 ...His dominion is an eternal dominion; his kingdom endures from generation to generation.
+(35) All the peoples of the earth are regarded as nothing.
 He does as he pleases with the powers of heaven and the peoples of the earth.
-No one can hold back his hand or say to him: 'What have you done?'
+No one can hold back his hand or say to him: "What have you done?"

+You may remember in Daniel chapter 2 that Nebuchadnezzar had a dream of a great statue.
+He, and his kingdom, were said to be the head of gold in that statue.
+Now do you also remember that the king was told that God would set up His own kingdom that would put to an end all man-made earthly kingdoms?
+If you do then you're doing better than most!
+But do you also remember that the king then went and built his own image all in gold signifying that his kingdom would not be defeated or be demolished?
+Of course you did!
 Well, that brings us to the 4th lesson that God required this king to learn.
-And that is that only the things of God last forever.
-Now, I'll take a wild stab here and guess that you don't have the power, palace and position of the king before us.
-And yet, if you are like me, you still spend a fair amount of your time building up your own little kingdom down here on earth while often forgetting about the eternal kingdom.
+And that is that only the things of God last forever and earthly glory and power means nothing in comparison to God's glory and power.
+I'll take a wild stab here and guess that you don't have the power, palace and position of the king before us.
+And yet, you may still spend a fair amount of your time building up your own little kingdom down here on earth while often forgetting about the eternal kingdom.
 We forget how temporary our lives on this planet are.
-We forget that only the things of God last forever.
+That was brought home to me this week again as I sat with my cousin who died from ovarian cancer after a really long battle.
+We often forget that only the things of God last forever.
 It was to this attitude that Isaiah spoke when he said:

-Daniel 4:36-37 At the same time that my sanity was restored, my honor and splendor were returned to me for the glory of my kingdom.
+Dan 4:36-37 At the same time that my sanity was restored, my honor and splendor were returned to me for the glory of my kingdom.
 My advisers and nobles sought me out, and I was restored to my throne and became even greater than before.
-Now I, Nebuchadnezzar, praise and exalt and glorify the King of heaven, because everything he does is right and all his ways are just.
+(37) Now I, Nebuchadnezzar, praise and exalt and glorify the King of heaven, because everything he does is right and all his ways are just.
 And those who walk in pride he is able to humble.

 The last lesson that we can learn from the king is simply what he did with this great experience that God gave him - He told others about it!
 How cool.
 I know I've mentioned it before but always remember that chapter 4 of Daniel is the personal testimony of the king that he sent out for all to read and hear.
 Too often (and I'm definitely including myself here) we keep the things of God out of conversation for fear of what others may think.
 Not this king!
 He spoke and I have no doubt that his words and testimony changed peoples lives as God worked in their lives too.